10 Most Common Football Injuries

 A rotator cuff injury is another injury common to American football players, especially those who come into contact with the football.
 A rotator cuff injury is an injury in the group of muscles that surround the shoulder joint, keeping the arm in the shoulder socket.
-A repetitive overhead motion from the arms is a common cause of this injury, so throwing and receiving the football either in practice or during a game can easily cause a rotator cuff injury.
+A repetitive overhead motion from the arms is a common cause of this injury, so throwing and receiving the football either in practice or during gameplay can easily cause a rotator cuff injury.
 To prevent this injury, many football players do exercises to target the shoulder region.

 4. Ankle Sprain

 Ankle sprains are no surprise to American football players.
 These injuries occur most often to these athletes from the landing of a jump or if they were tackled and the ankle was rolled.
-Ankle sprains are very common to diagnose because the ankle and surround areas will form a dark bruise and swell fast, and most people with this injury will hear a popping sound from their ankle during the accident.
+Ankle sprains are very common to diagnose because the ankle and surrounding areas will form a dark bruise and swell fast, and most people with this injury will hear a popping sound from their ankle during the accident.
 The recovery time for athletes with an ankle sprain varies depending on the severity of the sprain itself.

 5. Achilles Tendonitis

-Achilles tendonitis is an injury affecting the largest tendon in the body, the achilles tendon.
+Achilles tendonitis is an inflammatory injury affecting the largest tendon in the body, the achilles tendon.
 It is located from the back of the calf to the bottom of the heel.
 Achilles tendonitis causes pain and inflammation in the tendon.
 Football players experience achilles tendonitis usually by constant motion and pressure on the tendon, not usually from a direct hit to the tendon.
-This injury can be brought on by constant motion, inflaming the tendon, or the player may have chronic achilles tendonitis.
+This injury can be brought on by constant motion, inflaming the tendon, or the player having chronic achilles tendonitis.

 6. Patellar Tendonitis

 Patellar tendonitis is an injury similar to achilles tendonitis, in which constant pressure and strain on the tendon causes intense discomfort and inflammation.
 The patellar tendon is located from the kneecap (the patella) to the shinbone.
-It is often referred to as the jumper’s knee because this injury is more popular amongst the athletes jumping and landing as they go for the football.
+It is often referred to as the jumper’s knee, because this injury is more popular amongst the athletes jumping and landing as they go for the football.
 This injury can be treated with simply elevating and icing the knee area, alongside anti-inflammatory medicines.

 7. Shin Splints